 8) How long does air mattress last?

-Air mattress generally have below-average life.
-The average of life of a good quality airbed with comfort layer is 6 years.
+Air mattresses generally have below-average life.
+The average life of a good quality airbed with comfort layer is 6 years.
 The most common issues that start arising are mechanical in nature.
-The air pump may start creating problem or air starts leaking.
+The air pump may start creating problems or air starts leaking.
 The issues come much earlier if you are using basic camping-style air mattresses.

 9) How long does futon mattress last?

 Futon mattress has a very average lifespan.
 They typically last 4 to 5 years if they are maintained properly.

 10) How long does a mattress topper last?

 A good quality mattress topper can enhance the comfort of an old mattress.
 A mattress topper generally lasts anywhere between 3 to 5 years.